openstreetmap/potlatch2/README.txt

 === How to compile and run ===

 Compiling:

 * fcsh
   - launches the Flex Compiler SHell

-* mxmlc -target-player=10.0.0 -managers=flash.fonts.AFEFontManager -output=/path/to/halcyon.swf /path/to/halcyon.mxml
+* mxmlc -managers=flash.fonts.AFEFontManager -output=/path/to/halcyon.swf /path/to/halcyon.mxml
+* mxmlc -managers=flash.fonts.AFEFontManager -output=/path/to/halcyon_viewer.swf /path/to/halcyon_viewer.as
-  - compile for the first time
+  - compile Potlatch or Halcyon for the first time

 * compile 1
   - compile each subsequent time (_much_ faster than using mxmlc every time)